AdamKniec/adamkniec/readme.md

 <img width="100%" src="https://i.ibb.co/VgnXNT5/Hnet-com-image.gif" alt="Adams picture on the green and black background" />

 ## About Me
 Self taught developer from Poznań (Poland).
-Currently working as a Front-End Developer at Netguru.
+Currently working as a Senior Front-End Developer at The Software House.
 Mostly interested in the area of Front-End / JavaScript / React development.
 Gym and bicycle enthusiast.

 ## Tech Stack